 A dark red box is a hot function which represents more time was observed on top of stack which would be blocking the event loop.
 We will then follow the child functions below to see the code path that was taken.

 Troubleshoot a performance issue:

-Since the forEach is a hot point in our flame graph, let’s rewrite it using a for loop see if that improves performance.
+Since the forEach is a hot point in our flame graph, lets rewrite it using a for loop to see if that improves performance.

-After running autocannon on the change, we see our Request have improved to 386 on average and throughput 507 kb per sec is which is better but still not great.
+After running autocannon on the change, we see our Requests have improved to 386 on average and throughput 507 kb per sec which is better but still not great.

 While this is better, we still see that request to the

 /a route is still hot, causing a bottleneck in the app.

 Following the code path we also see the

 Lets try to remove the cache and see what happens.